 “The Union Square Night Market by Urbanspace offers New Yorkers and visitors alike the magic of a dynamic, open-air market under the stars, paired with the accessibility and energy of Union Square,” says Julie Stein, Executive Director of Union Square Partnership.
 “It taps into the district’s deep-rooted history of culinary excellence, supports thriving small businesses and reflects the exciting renaissance of food and beverage that is happening here today.”

-- Thursdays and Fridays from September 4th through October 17th
+The market has officially reopened, operating on Thursdays and Fridays from September 4th through October 17th from 12pm-10pm.

-Over 35 rotating vendors are on hand to give New Yorkers plenty of dishes to choose from.
+Over 30 small food businesses vendors are on-site to give New Yorkers plenty of dishes to choose from.
 We’re particularly looking forward to the following:

-- TNT Pineapple Bowls: tropical rice bowls served in grilled pineapple halves
+- TNT Pineapple Bowls: rice bowls served in grilled pineapple halves

 “The Union Square Night Market is exactly the kind of unique and immersive New York City experience that defines our district,” Stein adds.
 “We thank Urbanspace for their ongoing partnership.”